lumeland/lume.land/plugins/reading_info.md

 ## Description

-This plugin creates the `readInfo` variable in your pages with some interesting info about the page content, like the time to read or the number of pages.
+This plugin creates the `readingInfo` variable in your pages with some interesting info about the page content, like the time to read or the number of pages.

 ## Installation